SchattenGenie/deep_controller/README.md

 ![](before.gif)

-With control network there is an insignificant d:
+With control network there is an insignificant difference:

 ![](after.gif)